“Every man has his secret sorrows which the world knows not, and often times we call a man cold when he is only sad.” Henry Wadsworth Longfellow

 What is your standard answer when someone asks you how are you?

-Do you know that ”fine” isn’t a feeling, neither is ”good”?
-It is sometimes difficult to describe what we really feel because we sense emotions physically in our bodies.
-Some languages have limited words to describe emotions.
-We also tend to avoid saying what we really feel.
+Do you know that ”fine” isn’t a feeling nor ”good”?
+It is sometimes difficult to describe what we feel because we sense emotions physically in our bodies.
+Some languages have limited words to convey emotions.
+We also tend to avoid saying what we feel.
 Imagine answering someone who asks you how you are – ”Terrible, I am feeling suicidal today”.
 Will it trigger an avalanche of questions from the person or just silent shock?
-It is easier to suppress what we feel, to keep up appearances, because negative feelings are so uncomfortable that even we prefer not to acknowledge them.
+It is easier to suppress what we feel and to keep up appearances because negative feelings are so uncomfortable that even we prefer not to acknowledge them.

 “Mental pain is less dramatic than physical pain, but it is more common and also harder to bear.
 The frequent attempt to conceal mental pain increases the burden: it is easier to say “My tooth is aching” than to say “My heart is broken.”
 C.S.
 Lewis, The Problem of Pain